 B) A congregant, especially an elder, may offer to study the bible with a child, separate from his or her parents.

 As congregation members trust other members, and are outright told to be obedient to elders especially,³ a parent may not hesitate to allow their child to be alone with another congregation member for these and other such occasions.

-c) When someone wishes to be baptized as one of Jehovah’s Witnesses, they meet alone with an elder to cover a series of questions, to ensure that person “qualifies” for baptism.
-This questioning is usually conducted over at least three separate sessions, each session with a different elder, and each conducted in private.
+C) When someone wishes to be baptized as one of Jehovah’s Witnesses, they meet with an elder to cover a series of questions, to ensure that person “qualifies” for baptism.
+This questioning is usually conducted over at least three separate sessions, each session with a different elder, and typically in private.

 “8.
 Elders strive to treat victims of child abuse with compassion, understanding, and kindness.
 (Colossians 3:12) As spiritual counselors, the elders endeavor to listen carefully and empathetically to victims and to console them.
 (Proverbs 21:13; Isaiah 32:1, 2; 1 Thessalonians 5:14; James 1:19) Victims and their families may decide to consult a mental-health professional.
 This is a personal decision.”

 - published a bible storybook for children that blamed a bible character for her own rape (this post)

 - blamed women for rape in general and for raising rapists (this post)